sbc100/webports/README.md

 Prerequistes
 ------------

-The minimum requirements for using naclports are:
+The minimum requirements for using webports are:

 - python 2.7
 - gclient (from depot\_tools)